Arronk/My-Coding-Journey/Log Round 1.md

 in a clean concise manner, I overcame the float issues to ensure the frequency was right and finished as an Int.
 I've never enjoyed listening to the bday jingle as much in my whole life haha.
 I some how jumped a day in front of my log so i'll just cram two days worth of work into this final post as I know I never missed a day over the last 100 days but my log is one day in front.
 Very confused!

+Last edit: Also worked on the 18th reviewing pset4 and the cs50 short vids for the week on file points, dynamic memory allocation etc..